ThePorgs/Exegol-docs/source/getting-started/install.rst

 * Windows 11 is needed
 * Docker must run on WSL2 engine
 * `WSLg <https://github.com/microsoft/wslg#installing-wslg>`__ must be installed
-* at least one WSL distribution must be installed as well (e.g. Debian)
-    * with Docker integration enabled
+* at least one WSL distribution must be installed as well (e.g. Debian), with Docker integration enabled

 1. Wrapper installation
 ```````````````````````